fuzzylabs/awesome-open-mlops/README.md

 # What is MLOps anyway?

-MLOps is a new discipline that helps people do train, deploy and run machine learning models successfully in production environments.
+MLOps (machine learning operations) is a discipline that helps people to train, deploy and run machine learning models successfully in production environments.

+There are a so many specialised tools for doing MLOps that it's difficult to know where to begin.
+To make matters worse, most tools fit into more than one category!

 # Data versioning